Rndynt/AuthCore/docs/PROVISIONING.md

 ## 3. Seed Root Administrator

-AuthCore ships with a TypeScript seeder that creates or repairs the root admin credentials.
+Realmio ships with a TypeScript seeder that creates or repairs the root admin credentials.
 Execute it anytime you need to guarantee access for the dashboard team.

 ```bash